lewisknewton/questionnaire-engine/README.md

 ### Background Refresh

-To limit the need for page refreshing, the application uses polling to regularly fetch data in the background and update the front-end shown to users.
+To limit the need for page refreshing, the application uses polling to periodically fetch data in the background and update the front-end shown to users.
 See [Questionnaires](#questionnaires) and [Responses](#responses) for more detail.

 ### User Preferences